visualjerk/vue-cion-design-system/src/styleguide/docs/Introduction.md

 ### How to use it

-Use the system's components to solve common UX problems like layout, typography, displaying data or data input.
+Use the system's components to solve common UI problems like layout, typography, displaying data or data input.

 When no component fits your case, either extend an existing one or create a new one.